Collatz conjecture: Experimental evidence

-This computer evidence is still not rigorous proof that the conjecture is true for all starting values, as counterexamples may be found when considering very large (or possibly immense) positive integers, as in the case of the disproven Pólya conjecture.
+This computer evidence is still not rigorous proof that the conjecture is true for all starting values, as counterexamples may be found when considering very large (or possibly immense) positive integers, as in the case of the disproven Pólya conjecture and Mertens conjecture.

 However, such verifications may have other implications.
-For example, one can derive additional constraints on the period and structural form of a non-trivial cycle.
+Certain constraints on any non-trivial cycle, such as lower bounds on the length of the cycle, can be proven based on the value of the lowest term in the cycle.
+Therefore, computer searches to rule out cycles that have a small lowest term can strengthen these constraints.

 A probabilistic heuristic

 If one considers only the odd numbers in the sequence generated by the Collatz process, then each odd number is on average 3/4 of the previous one.
 (More precisely, the geometric mean of the ratios of outcomes is 3/4.)
 This yields a heuristic argument that every Hailstone sequence should decrease in the long run, although this is not evidence against other cycles, only against divergence.
-The argument is not a proof because it assumes that Hailstone sequences are assembled from uncorrelated probabilistic events.
+The argument is not a proof, however, because it assumes that Hailstone sequences are assembled from uncorrelated probabilistic events.
 (It does rigorously establish that the 2-adic extension of the Collatz process has two division steps for every multiplication step for almost all 2-adic starting values.)

 Stopping times

 As proven by Riho Terras, almost every positive integer has a finite stopping time.
 In other words, almost every Collatz sequence reaches a point that is strictly below its initial value.
 The proof is based on the distribution of parity vectors and uses the central limit theorem.

-In 2019, Terence Tao improved this result by showing, using logarithmic density, that almost all Collatz orbits are descending below any given function of the starting point, provided that this function diverges to infinity, no matter how slowly.
+In 2019, Terence Tao improved this result by showing, using logarithmic density, that almost all (in the sense of logarithmic density) Collatz orbits descend below any given function of the starting point, provided that this function diverges to infinity, no matter how slowly.
 Responding to this work, Quanta Magazine wrote that Tao "came away with one of the most significant results on the Collatz conjecture in decades".